ClosureTree/closure_tree/README.md

 ### 3.0.2

-* Fix for ancestry-loop detection (which is now a proper validation, and not a exception raised on before_save
+* Fix for ancestry-loop detection (performed by a validation, not through raising an exception in before_save)

 ## Thanks to